borschik/borschik-server/README.md

 });
 ```

-This code references to you own tech-resolver.
+This code references to your own tech-resolver.
 You can find example in [unit tests](./test/mock/custom-tech-resolver.js).
 In this example we add support for new ".styl" tech.

 You can redefine pathResolver as well.
 [Example](./test/mock/custom-path-resolver.js).
-In this example we define builed files as `file.min.js`.
+In this example we define built files as `file.min.js`.

 ## License
 [MIT](/MIT-LICENSE.txt)